ropensci/helminthR/cran-comments.md

 ## Reverse dependencies

-This is a new package, there are no reverse dependencies.
+There are no reverse dependencies

 ---

-This is a new release.
 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

-URL added for database website.
-Examples are still labeled as `donttest`, as occasional hosting errors will throw invalid gateway errors, and the tests may take too long to complete.
+This is an update to the package, as a bug affecting 3 of the main functions related to `location` string formation was causing trouble.
+I apologize for the update so close to the new release.

 Thanks!
 Tad Dallas